majabojarska/blog/content/posts/ham-radio-psu.md

 {{ image(src="img/ham-radio-psu/psu-pcb-smd.webp") }}

 Since the Xiegu G90 exhibits roughly the same [ERP](https://en.wikipedia.org/wiki/Effective_radiated_power) on a supply of 12.8V, as on 14.4V ([source – YO3HJV](https://yo3hjv.blogspot.com/2021/07/xiegu-g90-output-power-versus-supply.html)), I haven't pursued any output voltage modifications for my unit.
+Technically there are some ERP differences across supply voltages, but they're negligible and in my opinion not worth the hassle.
 Nevertheless, should you need a higher output voltage, here are some resources I found to get you started:

 - [EEVBlog 13,8V mod thread](https://www.eevblog.com/forum/projects/hstns-pl28-to-13-8v-mod/)
 - [YouTube – 15V output voltage mod](https://www.youtube.com/watch?v=eTXfFXV7vOA)